 11:19am – Arrive at Katoomba Falls Tourist Park (Stop 14)

-1:01pm – Rejoin the HOHO bus at Stop 8 (Katoomba Cascades) and stay on board to Leura Village.
+1:01pm – Catch the Explorer Bus from Stop 8 (Katoomba Cascades) for the journey to Leura Village.

 1:27pm – Arrive at Leura Cascades (stop 18) for a picnic.
 If you haven’t brought lunch, stay on the bus to Leura Village.

-3:35pm – Reboard the bus at Leura Station (stop 22) and travel to the Three Sisters (Echo Point)
+3:35pm – Take the bus from Leura Station (stop 22) to Echo Point for sunset views of the Three Sisters.

 4:57pm – Catch the bus back to Leura station (stop 23) to connect with a train to Sydney or Katoomba.